eProsima/Fast-DDS-docs/docs/fastdds/rtps_layer/rtps_layer.rst

 while the rest of the fields of the :class:`CacheChange_t` provide the required metadata.

 |WriterHistory-api| and |ReaderHistory-api| provide an interface for the user to interact with these changes:
-Changes to be transmitted by the Writers are added to its WriterHistory, and changes already processed on the Reader can be removed from the ReaderHistory.
+Changes to be transmitted by the Writer are added to its WriterHistory, and changes already processed on the Reader can be removed from the ReaderHistory.
 In this sense, the History acts as a buffer for changes that are not fully processed yet.